 In most other cases, the typings can be correctly applied.

-We encourage everybody to up their game about strict typing with TypeScript, but as always, there are ways around it.
+We encourage everybody to improve their skills in strict typing with TypeScript.

 We supply a

 tsconfig.app-no-checks.json in the source root that can be used for Angular builders in the